molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/new_group.md

     * Datamanager(s)
     * Group member(s)

-For each of the persons mentioned above, we need a confirmation from the secretary on the enddate of their contract with the UMCG.
+For each of the persons mentioned above, we need a confirmation of the enddate of their contract.
+If the person is employed by the UMCG, we need the confirmation from their secretary.

 ## Minimal requirements